thunderbird/webext-docs/cloudFile.rst

          :name: [``aborted``]
          :type: (boolean)

          Set this to true if the file upload was aborted.
+No error message will be shown to the user.

       .. api-member::